The 5 Best Camping Stoves of 2024

 But the thing we absolutely love about the Everest 2x is its two 20,000 BTU burners.
 This camping stove has a ton of power, allowing you to easily overcome variable outdoor conditions.
 The burners are also nicely recessed into the metal frame and surrounded by a protective sheath, allowing you to dial down the flame even in breezy weather.

-Cons: The main drawback to the Everest 2x is its somewhat bulky size.
-It is slightly heavier than other briefcase style stoves, but is still very portable.
+Cons: The main drawback of the Everest 2x is its somewhat bulky size.
+It is slightly heavier than other briefcase-style stoves, but it is still very portable.

 Bottom Line: The Everest 2X is the best 2-burner camping stove we tested.
-Durable construction, sensibly designed, and with a ton of extra power, this stove outperforms every other camp stove we’ve ever used.
+Its durable construction, sensible design, and a ton of extra power outperforms every other camp stove we’ve ever used.

 Coleman Cascade Classic product image